wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Topology/Form-Finding Strategies Using Kangaroo.md

 ## Digital Simulation (and Particle Spring Systems)
 *"Science is a tool for ideas [...] and it is not only a means to verify structural strength.
 Science must lead us to discover the optimized geometry for that particular static (or dynamic) condition".* - Sergio Musmeci

-Structures that transmit forces through axial compression or tension have an increased capacity to withstand loads with smaller cross sectional areas.
+Structures that transmit forces through axial [[Curvature's Role in Stress Distribution#Compression (i.e. squeezing stress)|compression]] or [[Curvature's Role in Stress Distribution#Tension (i.e. stretching stress)|tension]] have an increased capacity to withstand loads with smaller cross sectional areas.
 	Traditional form-finding strategies for axially loaded structures include: complex physical models, hanging chain networks, stretched fabrics, soap films etc..
 These techniques are difficult and time consuming.
 	As a result, few designers investigated these form-finding potentials.